 bindAddress: address to which this process is bound.
 If none is provided,

 bindPort: the port which the process listens to.
 By default, it is

 contextPath: initial path used for the rest of the routes, by default it is empty.

-To create a server, you need to provide a router (check the next section for more information), and after creating a server you can run it or stop it with start() and stop() methods.
+To create a server, you need to provide a handler (check the handlers section for more information), and after creating a server you can run it or stop it with start() and stop() methods.